 Mouse owners, and young children in particular, are eager to pick up and hold their pet mouse.
 While holding a mouse isn't a problem in itself, there are some things to remember as you begin to tame and handle your pet mouse.

 - It is best to never pick up a mouse by their tail as this could startle or hurt them and impede your progress in gaining your mouse's trust.

-- If your pet mouse is not tame, an easy way to pick them up is by gently directing them into a cup turned on it's side.
+- If your pet mouse is not yet comfortable being held and carried, an easy way to pick them up is by gently directing them into a cup turned on its side.
 Once they walk into the cup, simply tip the cup upright to move or carry the mouse.
 Since mice are good jumpers, cover the cup's opening with your other hand to prevent escapes and injuries.